A counter-seasonal call center strategy is the key to cutting costs, rapid ramp-up, and increased customer satisfaction.

 - Cost of lost productivity during the ramp-up period for a new agent

 - Cost of increased re-work and overhead to accommodate performance gaps of new agents

 - Cost of reduced performance prior to leaving

 - Costs associated with compromised quality of customer service, resulting in reduced customer satisfaction, lost upsell/cross-sell opportunities, customer churn, etc.”

 Considering all these factors, the Total or True Cost of hiring, training, and onboarding a new agent ranges from $15,000 to $20,000.
-For a call center that has to scale up by a hundred agents for season, that means a potential seven-figure impact to net income each year.
+For a call center that has to scale up by a hundred agents for the season, that means a potential seven-figure impact on net income each year.

 How a counter-seasonal call center strategy can help

 Taking advantage of a counter-seasonal outsourced call center strategy means no more idle infrastructure and no more revolving door of human capital.
 When you don’t lose your agents at the end of every season, you can dramatically reduce the costs of recruiting, training, and onboarding.
 A contact center with complementary seasonality to your business can provide a functioning, cost-effective operation already in place, with successful employees and infrastructure ready to go from the season that just ended.
 No more complicated budgeting—they can charge a simplified or “fully loaded” rate that isn’t complicated.

 A foundation for rapid ramp-up